mohit264/windev2021/01-Win32/10-Dll/Readme.md

 DEF File is not case-sensitive.
 However, as per conventions statements in the File should be in CAPITAL **First statement must be LIBRARY**

+## Ways to export the data
+1.
+> // should be done globally if you want to export string array
+> // When you want to export the data using shared memory.
+Then you must initilize it so that the data will get allocation in shared memory otherwise it will be in data segment
+> // of the process.
+The second constraint is you must put into #pragma data_seg() block as below.

+> #pragrma data_seg("temp")
+> char str[255] = {'\0'};
+> #pragma data_seg()
+> #pragma comment(linker, "/SECTION:temp,RWS")

+2.
+Make the exportable data as return value of the exported function or by parameterized returned value by using out parameter

+> **Microsft doesn't recommend the expose the data from the library because they are not safe and reliable.
+Because it has to be kept global.
+In case of shared memory, across devicess such as embedded or mobiles, memory is not abundant.
+> In case of your data return value is int, double then it is good.
+But in case of custom type you have to provide the header file to let clinet know about the fields of the data making your class internals exposed to client